-C. Ray Tobias.
-Mr. Tobias joined the Company in 1990, and was elected Vice President in September 1997.
-Mr. Tobias is responsible for maintaining client relationships and submitting survey cost quotations to client companies.
-He is presently serving on the Board of Directors of the International Association of Geophysical Contractors and is Past President of the Permian Basin Geophysical Society.
-Prior to joining the Company, Mr. Tobias was employed by Geo-Search Corporation where he was responsible for pricing geophysical work to major oil companies.
+Frank D. Brown.
+Mr. Brown, a geophysicist, joined the Company in 1988 and was elected Vice President in January, 2001.
+Mr. Brown is responsible for maintaining client relationships and submitting survey cost quotations as well as providing survey design services to client companies.
+He is a past President of the Permian Basin Geophysical Society and a member of the Society of Exploration Geophysicists Continuing Education Committee.
+Prior to joining the Company, Mr. Brown was employed by Permian Exploration Corporation as a geophysicist responsible for acquisition and interpretation projects.